Mimi Kalinda

-Mimi Kalinda, originally from the Democratic Republic of the Congo and Rwanda and raised in South Africa, is the Group CEO and Co-founder of Africa Communications Media Group, (ACG), a pan African public relations and communications agency based in Johannesburg, South Africa.
-Kalinda also serves as the Director of Global Communications for Innovations for Poverty Action headquartered in Washington, DC.
+Mimi Kalinda, originally from the Democratic Republic of the Congo and Rwanda and raised in South Africa, is the Group CEO and co-founder of Africa Communications Media Group, (ACG), a pan African public relations and communications agency based in Johannesburg, South Africa.

+She also works with the Bezos Earth Fund as Senior Communications Lead.

+Kalinda is a recognized thought leader in storytelling as a communication skill, coaching CEOs, business leaders and executive teams on the power of narrative in business.
+Through her company, Storytelling and Leadership, she has developed courses for top-tier organizations like Absa Bank, the Obama Foundation, and the Gordon Institute of Business Science (GIBS).
+She regularly delivers masterclasses and workshops on storytelling, including recent sessions at the Vodacom Africa Rising Conference and MultiChoice Women in Technology Conference.

+Additionally, she is an adjunct professor at IE University, where she teaches storytelling and public speaking.

+Career

+Kalinda served as the Director of Global Communications for Innovations for Poverty Action headquartered in Washington, DC.
 She is the former Brand, Marketing and Communications Director at the Global Development Incubator, headquartered in Washington, DC.
 Kalinda is also the former director of communications for the African Institute for Mathematical Sciences (AIMS), a pan-African network of centres of excellence in mathematical sciences.

-Career

 Previously, as FleishmanHillard (FH)’s Africa Lead, Kalinda was responsible for the global public relations firm’s engagement with its affiliates in Africa as well as identifying and developing partnerships in new markets.
 Mimi was part of the team that won PRISM Awards for the Barclays Africa "Prosper" campaign as well as the African Union's campaign against Ebola, for which they raised $51 million.
 Kalinda also worked for Weber Shandwick, where she led pan-African business development efforts and managed social impact accounts, including the Innovation Prize for Africa, the Bill & Melinda Gates Foundation and the Michael & Susan Dell Foundation.
-She also worked to raise visibility of Samsung’s CSR initiatives during the 2013 African Cup of Nations, and led content creation for the African Union’s CAADP framework and Nigeria’s Ministry of Agriculture.
+She also worked to raise visibility of Samsung’s CSR initiatives during the 2013 Africa Cup of Nations, and led content creation for the African Union’s CAADP framework and Nigeria’s Ministry of Agriculture.
 From 2003 to 2006, Kalinda worked in New York City with Director Spike Lee, and she was a production assistant on the film Inside Man.
 During this time, she also produced and directed her first documentary, Miseducating the World, about the effect of the US news media’s negative portrayal of Africa on Africans living in the diaspora.
 She was the first African woman to host a show on MTV in 2000, based in London.

-Mimi Kalinda was also a host of the Guinness Football Challenge, game show that celebrates soccer with the definitive fan test.
+Mimi Kalinda was also a host of the Guinness Football Challenge, a game show that celebrates soccer with a definitive fan test.

-She also hosted a show called "Talking To Africa" on Africa Business radio.
+She also hosted a show called "Talking To Africa" on Africa Business Report.
 The show looked to unpack Africa's reputational challenges and opportunities.
 Mimi leveraged her experience of over two decades in communications in Africa and abroad to argue and highlight the importance of giving Africans a voice and recreating the African continent's narrative.